 The operation typically lasts for a couple of hours.
 After administration of anesthesia, fine surgical incisions are made.
-For the upper eyelids, the incision is made in the natural crease at the top of the eyelid.
-For the lower eyelids, the incision is made right beneath the lash line.
+For upper eyelid blepharoplasty, the incision is made in the natural crease at the top of the eyelid.
+For lower eyelid blepharoplasty, the incision is made right beneath the lash line.

 Another option for the lower eyelids is transconjunctival blepharoplasty.
 For this method, the incision is made on the inner side of the lid.
 It is the best method for fat and tissue removal, but the technique may not be the best approach if you also want to remove excess skin.